utshomax/postman-docs/src/pages/docs/introduction/overview.md

 ## Integrations

 You can connect Postman to your API workflows with integrations for popular third-party solutions.
 Use integrations to automatically share data between Postman and the other tools you rely on for API development.
-For more information, see [integrating with Postman](/docs/integrations/intro-integrations/).
+For more information, see [Integrating with Postman](/docs/integrations/intro-integrations/).